GRE or GMAT

 How to Select Which Test to Take?

-- In order to select which test to take, GRE or GMAT, you need to consider which course you are interested in taking.
+- In order to select which test to take, you need to consider which course you are interested in taking.
 If you want to study MBA, then GMAT is usually the test that is recommended, as most of the business schools want their applicants to go through the GMAT.
 ETS has tried to make the revised version of the GRE more acceptable to business schools.
 This version was released in August 2011.
 In the present scenario, however, it may still be better to take the GMAT for admission to business schools.
 If you want to take a non-business related course, the GRE may be the better option for you.

 - If it is possible, the best thing to do is to take both tests.
 The preparation for the two tests, while not quite the same, is not too different either.
-Select dates for the two exams, within a short time of each other, so that you can decide whether to submit your GRE or GMAT score to the schools of your choice.
+Select dates for the two exams, within a short time of each other, so that you can decide whether to submit your exam score to the schools of your choice.
 If the school you want to go to accepts both tests, naturally you must submit the one that you performed better in.
 It is said that your performance in the two tests is comparable, that is, if you score at a certain level in the GRE, then your score for the GMAT can be predicted.
 ETS, the organization that conducts the GRE, has a tool on offer for this purpose.
 It calculates your expected GMAT score range, if you enter your GRE score.
 The link you can use to access this is: http://www.ets.org/gre/institutions/about/mba/comparison_tool.

 - Another minor point to consider can be the availability of a convenient test center.
 You could visit the website of both tests and find out about available test dates and locations.

 Hopefully the preceding paragraphs have cleared up the doubt in your mind about which test is better for you.
-As far as possible, take both GRE and GMAT.
+As far as possible, take both tests.
 You will have to spend time, effort and money in taking a test that can launch you on your chosen career path, so why not invest some more and take another test as well?
 If, however, the decision is clear-cut, then by all means, take only one test.

 Terms and Conditions